 Have Yourself A Merry Little Christmas (1944)

 The sound of Judy Garland singing just about anything seems to instantly alleviate stress brought on by a house full of relatives.
 Her daughter Liza once made an album with the Pet Shop Boys, you know.
 And famously, Momma’s death four days before I was born indirectly sparked New York’s famous Stonewall Riots that kickstarted gay rights movements across the world.
-And if any tune reflects the anxious uncertainty with which we greet 2019, it’s this 75-year-old bittersweet chestnut.
+And if any tune reflects the anxious uncertainty with which we’ve greeted the 20202, it’s this age-old bittersweet chestnut.

 The song was introduced by Garland in Vincente Minnelli’s movie musical Meet Me in St. Louis, a picture about four daughters coming of age while getting ready to move to the Big Apple.
 It’s doomy melancholic quality brilliantly captures the nostalgia and homesickness so many people feel around this time of year.
 In fact, when Frank covered the song he had the lyrics rewritten, so bleak he did find them.

 Santa Baby (1953)

 Something about this cheeky tune just makes me want to throw on a colour coordinated romper suit and throw down a few synchronized spins.
 This corny classic is all about an impatient Eartha Kitt expecting some pretty extravagant Christmas gifts, and even though this tale of fireside seduction is a holiday recording, it’s one of the future Catwoman’s most well-known songs.

 Christmas (Baby Please Come Home) (1963)

 To represent the 1960s I almost plumped pudding-wise for Nat King Cole‘s sweetly romantic The Christmas Song, alas…